AJAX

 The Seeds of Change

 There’s a lot of buzz being generated about HTML5 just now and I for one welcome the discussion that it has provoked.
 I’d always kept half an eye on the ongoing controversy regarding whether it was better to use the XHTML or HTML 4.01 standard.
-To add fuel to the fire, as HTML5 gained traction it was announced that work on XHTML 2 spec would be discontinued.
+To add fuel to this fiery debate, as HTML5 gained traction it was announced that work on XHTML 2 spec would be discontinued.
 Many people felt that this vindicated the HTML 4 camp’s arguments and that XHTML was dead.
 The truth of course was slightly more complicated as HTML5 can be reasonably presented as XHTML.
 Either way we now seem to have one standard to unite behind which brings us closer to designer’s HTML utopia, where markup can be written once and work across all browsers.
 I believe a critical point has been reached.

 Browser vendors are only now starting to implement some of the HTML5 features within their latest and greatest releases.
-Safari 4, Firefox 3.5, Chrome 3 and even Opera 10 to a greater or lesser extent now support HTML 5.
+Safari 4, Firefox 3.5, Chrome 3 and even Opera 10 to a greater or lesser extent now support HTML5.
 Internet Explorer being the obvious ‘elephant in the room’.
 It’s true that the HTML5 spec has yet to be finalised and depending on who you believe will not be finalised until 2022, but it seems this is less important than it sounds.
 What we are starting to see is something relatively new, the web development community getting behind a standard and actively pushing it forward.
 Control lies, now more than ever in the hands of web developers, the end-users, if you like, of the standards.
-It might seem futile to adopt a standard before it is finished, especially given that probably less than 10% of the installed browser base is currently taking advantage of it in any meaningful manner.
-But it’s worth considering that Google have adopted HTML5 as the markup of choice for their up and coming Wave product and also consider that Webkit is now starting to support HTML5 and that it is the rendering engine used by Chrome, Android, Safari and PalmPre OS and presumably the recently announced Google OS.
+It might seem futile to adopt a standard before it is finished, especially given that probably less than 10% of the installed browser base is currently taking advantage of it in any meaningful manner, but it’s worth considering that Google have adopted HTML5 as the markup of choice for their up and coming Wave product and also consider that Webkit is now starting to support HTML5 and that it is the rendering engine used by Chrome, Android, Safari and PalmPre OS and presumably the recently announced Google OS.

 Corporation and Community

 It seems that it’s not so much about the corporations anymore, more about the community.
 Not all browsers support HTML5, so what does the community do about it?
 It creates ‘patches’ for these browsers.
 These patches are usually written in JavaScript and aim to introduce HTML5 compliance to browsers that don’t support it.
-HTML5 introduces many new aspects and behaviour and various authors are working on different aspects of the spec Dean Edwards is making fantastic progress on making Web Forms 2.0 work across all browsers.
-Erik Arvidsson has done some great work creating a library for emulating the Canvas tag on Internet Explorer as have others, Jacob Rask is working on HTML5 CSS Reset and then there’s people like us who hope to make contributions to the smaller aspects of the HTML 5 spec such as audio.
+HTML5 introduces many new aspects and behaviour and various authors are working on different aspects of the spec, Dean Edwards is making fantastic progress on making Web Forms 2.0 work across all browsers.
+Erik Arvidsson has done some great work creating a library for emulating the Canvas tag on Internet Explorer as have others, Jacob Rask is working on HTML5 CSS Reset and then there’s people like us who hope to make contributions to the smaller aspects of the HTML5 spec such as audio.
 This isn’t a unified effort, at least not yet.
 But a common binding force that unites them is that they are all Open Source solutions, so anyone could come along, bundle them together and create a comprehensive patch for any browser.
 Of course the more comprehensive the support the more complex things become and I imagine Internet Explorer 6 support is the worst case scenario.

 The Fly in the Ointment